analogdevicesinc/doctools/docs/deploy.rst

 The simple ``tags.json`` is a plain array with each version/path on the and generate a ``tags.json``, e.g. ``["v1.1", "v2.2", "main", "dev", ""]``
-(a empty string means there is a built doc on the root and will be named ``main (unstable)``).
+(an empty string means there is a built doc on the root and will be named ``main (unstable)``).
 The first tag will be labeled with ``latest``.